top of page

 What is a Study Permit?

-Temporary policy: From November 15, 2022, until December 31, 2023, international students who are in Canada and who have off-campus work authorization on their study permit will not be restricted by the 20-hour-per-week rule.
+Temporary policy: From November 15, 2022, until December 31, 2023, international students who are in Canada and who have off-campus authorization to work on their study permit will not be restricted by the 20-hour-per-week rule.
 Foreign nationals who have already submitted a study permit application, as of October 7, 2022, will also be able to benefit from this temporary change, provided their application is approved.

 Students